sivabalaji1986/SpendingInsightAgent/README.md

 Backend converts these parameters into a natural-language prompt passed to the agent.
 This allows:
 * Strong validation
-* Secure account authorization
+* A deterministic API contract

-* Fully deterministic API contract
+ In a real bank, this endpoint would be fronted by an authorization layer (e.g., Spring Security + OAuth2/JWT) to ensure account-level access control.

 ---